Breaking Down Pineridge Farms in Payson, UtahJun 18, 2020

 But first, we can drill into who is FIG, who's the FIG team.
 I know everybody always asked questions about that.
 And it starts with us the people that you're going to meet today.
 Well, maybe today.
 We'll see if you meet all of us.
 I'm Steve Olson.
 I'm the Director of Sales here at FIG. And I run point on all things investor-related here.
 Specifically, I carry licensing and a couple of other states and I've got to get a few more at too many real estate licenses, but you gotta do it.

 So if you've been working on anything with us in the state of Texas or Utah, you've probably heard for me and I have a Host of my own clients have invested with FIG and Idaho Chase is here.
 He's going to join us in a few minutes.
 And he works specifically on Utah and Idaho.
-And so to Sherida Zenger, and she's actually our first licensee in Arizona, which will probably do a webinar on that one in a few weeks because it'll be our, our first foray into that market, which we're, we're excited about, but we won't be the only people that you interact with along the way.
+And she's actually our first licensee in Arizona, which will probably do a webinar on that one in a few weeks because it'll be our, our first foray into that market, which we're, we're excited about, but we won't be the only people that you interact with along the way.

 On the construction side you got three key players, Mike Miller is the first one he's one of the original founders of FIG and one of the principles of the company that in business and construction developed for a long, long time, and we like to credit him he's the one that dreamed up this idea of building townhouses or condos but planning them is for plexes of getting outside of that normal fourplex stigma of the two up two down kind of run-down part of town right.
 That's what most fourplexes are.